NWebsec/Docs/source/nwebsec/getting-started.rst

 For applications that run over SSL/TLS, you should most definitely employ the *Strict-Transport-Security header* — instructing the browser to interact with anything on your domain over a secured connection only.

 Unless your application needs to redirect users to arbitrary sites on the internet, you'd want *redirect validation* enabled.
 There might be a few sites you'd want to whitelist for redirects, in particular if you use WIF or Google/Facebook/any other external authentication provider.
-Consult the [[Configuration]] docs if you run into trouble.
+Consult :doc:`Redirect-validation` if you run into trouble.

 So, for an application running over http the following is a reasonable starting point for your web.config: